rdentato/clibutl/README.md

 # utl

-This library provides functions that are, hopefully, useful during the developemnt phase.
+  This library provides functions that could, hopefully, speed up the developemnt of a C program.

 The functions are related to: